Social Identity Theory: Status and Identity in International Relations

 Gries (2005) takes issue with Mercer’s (1995) argument, using Chinese nationalist writings for illustration.
 He contends that comparison to other groups does not necessarily damage the group’s identity and self-esteem, promoting competition.
 Groups may choose other means of achieving a positive identity, such as the introduction of a new value, reevaluation of an existing value dimension, or comparison to a different target group.

-The identity management strategies of SIT have implications for domestic politics as well because improving a country’s standing may require reforms.
+The identity management strategies of SIT have implications for domestic politics.
+Improving a country’s standing may require reforms.
+Leaders may use the goal of meeting the membership criteria for a more prestigious organization to mobilize domestic support for reforms.
+From 2013 to 2016, economic reformers in China made favorable references to the Trans-Pacific Partnership Agreement (TPP) to persuade the public of the need for economic liberalization, even though the TPP was intended to contain China (Lin & Katada, 2022).
 Kennedy (2010) found through survey research that Moldovans who wanted to join the European Union had more positive attitudes toward rights associated with liberal democracy, consistent with a social mobility strategy.
 The Moldovans wanted to be “European,” which was associated with support for liberal democracy.

-The emulation of social values associated with social mobility may not be as appealing for large states, such as Russia and China, which place greater priority on maintaining a distinctive identity.
-Malinova (2014) interprets identity discourse in Russia in the 19th and 20th centuries represented in the works of leading intellectuals as an interplay between Westernism, which views Russia as destined to follow the path of the Europeans (social mobility), and Slavophilism, which argues that Russia should follow its own distinctive path, based on its spiritualism, collectivism, and Orthodoxy (social creativity).
+The emulation of social values associated with social mobility may not be appealing for large states, such as Russia and China, which have a long history and place greater priority on maintaining a distinctive identity (Larson & Shevchenko, 2019b).
+Malinova (2014) interprets identity discourse in Russia in the 19th and 20th centuries, represented in the works of leading intellectuals, as an interplay between Westernism, which views Russia as destined to follow the path of the Europeans (social mobility), and Slavophilism, which argues that Russia should follow its own distinctive path, based on its spiritualism, collectivism, and Orthodoxy (social creativity).
 Neither identity management strategy was entirely successful in overcoming the ressentiment that the Russian intelligentsia felt over their country’s perceived cultural and economic inferiority and the West’s unwillingness to recognize Russia’s equal status.
-Russia could never catch up to the West, which repeatedly changed the rules of the game, while failure to learn from the West meant giving up the goal of great power status.
-Malinova suggests that the most appropriate strategy for Russia today would be social competition combined with recognition of Russia’s superiority in different areas (social cooperation).

-While Clunan’s analysis relates to domestic politics of identity, Larson and Shevchenko (2010) try to account for variation in China and Russia’s responses to the end of the Cold War, collapse of communism, and emergence of U.S. unipolarity—serious threats to the identities of both states as great powers.
+To be successful, a social creativity strategy requires that the dominant group recognize the new value as worthwhile and the lower-status group’s actions as commendable.
+After the end of the Cold War, the United States was more receptive to China’s efforts at social creativity than to those of Russia.
+Larson and Shevchenko (2010) try to account for variation in China and Russia’s responses to the end of the Cold War, collapse of communism, and emergence of U.S. unipolarity—serious threats to the identities of both states as great powers.
 After realizing the futility of social competition with the United States, both states shifted to a social creativity strategy.
-China sought status as a “responsible power” through engaging in multilateral institutions and providing a developmental model in the form of the Beijing consensus, while Russia under Putin initially tried to be a strategic partner with the United States in the “War on Terror.”
+China sought status as a “responsible power” through engaging in multilateral institutions and providing a developmental model in the form of the Beijing consensus, while Russia under Vladimir Putin initially tried to be a strategic partner with the United States in the “War on Terror.”
 The United States reinforced China’s turn toward responsible behavior.
 In contrast, Washington did not regard Putin’s cooperation as meriting any special treatment.
 Instead, the Bush administration supported “color revolutions” in Russia’s near abroad, culminating in U.S. efforts to secure approval for the admission of Ukraine and Georgia into NATO, a policy that Russia regarded as a threat to its sphere of influence in the near abroad and great power status, which contributed to the outbreak of the 2008 Russia–Georgia War.

 Criticisms and Directions for Future Research

 Since social identity theory has only recently been applied to international relations, its theoretical concepts are still in the process of being specified and operationalized.
 The observable indicators of the different types of identity management strategies need to be more fully explicated.
-For example, it is not always easy to distinguish between the strategies of social mobility and social competition.
-Sometimes states engaged in social competition will emulate successful military innovations of the higher-status powers.
-Emulation in this sense is a means to supplanting the dominant power rather than a means to attaining acceptance, as in social mobility.
-Some scholars contend that Gorbachev was pursuing social mobility in trying to join Europe rather than social creativity.
-In addition, sometimes states will combine elements of two different strategies.
+Sometimes states will combine elements of two different strategies.
 Shifting operational indicators can make SIT difficult to falsify when applied to particular cases in international relations.

 In a review of SIT, Brown (2000, pp. 758–759) criticized the theory for failure to predict which identity management strategy would be used—social mobility, social competition, or different variants of social creativity.
 SIT does posit that the choice of identity management strategy varies as a function of the permeability of elite group boundaries and the legitimacy and stability of the status hierarchy.
-Nevertheless, more refinement of these variables or additional moderator variables may be useful for the study of international relations.
+Nevertheless, greater refinement of these variables or additional moderator variables may be useful for the study of international relations.
 Perhaps culture and history may provide predispositions for states to pursue specific strategies.
-For example, historically Russia has been quite successful in using military power to advance its status, whereas China has relied on the glory of its civilization and moral superiority.
+For example, historically Russia has been quite successful in using military power to advance its status, whereas China has relied on the glory of its civilization and moral superiority (Larson & Shevchenko, 2019b).
+More work could be done to elaborate operational indicators for the permeability of elite clubs in international relations or the legitimacy/stability of the status hierarchy.
+Another criticism is that international relations applications of SIT do not explain why some individual leaders or domestic publics place a higher valuation on relative status (Götz, 2021, p.
+235; MacDonald & Parent, 2021, p.
+374).
+The domestic politics of identity formation and status appeals is an area that could benefit from additional research.
 Related to the choice of an identity management strategy is the selection of a reference group, which has also not been adequately explained in SIT (Brown, 2000, pp. 762–763).

 Wohlforth (2009) dismisses SIT as having limited relevance for international relations because it does not incorporate major asymmetries in power as well as status.
 In his view, a state’s choice of identity management strategy is constrained by its geographic position as well as its natural endowments, such as size and population.
 Wohlforth argues that SIT is most likely to be applicable under conditions of no major power asymmetries and a flat, ambiguous status hierarchy.
-But Wohlforth’s conception limits status as being determined solely by military capabilities, rather than incorporating other dimensions.
-While unable to act as great powers, smaller states may also improve their status by emulating the more prestigious states as part of a strategy of social mobility.
+But Wohlforth’s conception treats status as being determined solely by military capabilities, rather than incorporating other dimensions.
+While unable to compete with great powers, smaller states may also improve their status by emulating the values and norms of more prestigious states as part of a strategy of social mobility or by emphasizing different criteria through social creativity.
+A smaller state may enhance its international prestige through creating institutions, promoting new norms, or diplomatic mediation (de Carvalho & Neumann, 2015).
+States may gain status by winning Olympic medals or by providing developmental aid (Bezerra et al., 2015).
+Medium and smaller powers may achieve higher status by complying with uncontested norms such as bilateral aid, multilateralism, and economic liberalism (Miller et al., 2015).
 Major powers may seek the self-esteem derived from deploying status symbols such as nuclear weapons or aircraft carriers (Fikenscher et al., 2015).
-A smaller state may also enhance its international prestige through creating institutions, promoting new norms, or diplomatic mediation (Carvalho & Neumann, 2015).
 A dissatisfied competitor may gain additional status by acting as a “spoiler,” preventing the leading state from achieving its goals, without catching up to its military capabilities.
 Just as status should not be conflated with power, so states have ways of achieving higher standing that do not involve geopolitical competition.

 Compared to other psychological theories, social identity theory offers substantial relevance for international relations because it is on group-level rather than individual analysis.
 Leaders usually act on the basis of their national rather than personal identity.